Table of contents

 Help desk ticketing software is an indispensable tool to help you streamline, organize and optimize workflows.
 Without it, you’ll juggle ever-increasing numbers of customer queries with issues inevitably falling between the cracks.
 You’ll be forced to keep track of more and more complex and confusing email threads.

-Hiver is the world’s first Gmail-based help desk software that lets you offer email and chat support to your customers.
+Hiver is the world’s first Gmail-based help desk software that lets you offer email, chat support, voice support and WhatsApp messaging support to your customers.
 It’s been built for Google Workspace with the same familiar look and feel, assuring your team an easy learning curve and quick adoption.

-Hiver offers all the features you expect — automation, tagging, tracking, customer feedback surveys, metrics reporting, notes, and analytics knowledge base, customer contact management, live-chat and integrations with the most frequently used apps — while at the same time humanizing the customer support process.
+Hiver offers all the features you expect — automation, tagging, tracking, customer feedback surveys, metrics reporting, notes, and analytics knowledge base, customer contact management, Conversation ID, Approvals, live-chat and integrations with the most frequently used apps — while at the same time humanizing the customer support process.

 Hiver is the best customer service software for fostering natural customer conversations and long-term, meaningful relationship building.
 It doesn’t turn customer requests into ticket numbers.